Hot Selling Tours|Golden Triangle Tours|South India Tours|North East India Tours|Rajasthan Tours|HP Tours|Delhi Tours

 “Little Tibet”: Depicting The Buddhist Influence.

 Ladakh, one of the highest, driest and coldest inhabited places on earth, has a mixture of cultures living and working together.
-This high-altitude desert on the Tibetan Plateau in the northernmost part of India is considered wild and inhospitable.
+This high-altitude desert on the Tibetan Plateau in the?northernmost part of India is considered wild and inhospitable.
 Ladakh, on a major part, is inhabited by Buddhists.
-One can easily find ancient Buddhist rock engravings, even in Muslim dominated areas, in Ladakh.
+One can easily find ancient Buddhist rock engravings, even in?
+Muslim dominated areas, in Ladakh.
 The culture of the region is clearly revealed by the monasteries that can be seen in almost every village.
 These monasteries (gompas) can be huge complexes with a number of shrines, prayer halls, etc. or tiny hermitages with only a single image.

 People of Ladakh